kriszyp/bindr/readme.md

 type "@import" followed by a string indicating the name of the file to import.
 For example, we could add @import at the top level:

-	@import 'base.br';
+	@import 'base.csx';

-The 'base.br' file will be imported, behaving as if it was copied and pasted into the calling module, making all the property definitions from 'base.br' be included in our module.
+The 'base.csx' file will be imported, behaving as if it was copied and pasted into the calling module, making all the property definitions from 'base.br' be included in our module.

+## url(path)

-We can also @import within sub value definitions.
-For example we could assign the definitions from 'base.br' to the 'base' property rather than importing all the definitions at the top level:
+We can use url(path) within sub value definitions.
+For example we could assign the definitions from 'base.csx' to the 'base' property rather than importing all the definitions at the top level:

-	base: @import 'base.br';
+	base: url(base.csx);

 @import statements can exist with object definitions or children definitions as well.

-## @extends directive
+## 'this' keyword

+The 'this' keyword allows you to reference the current object.
+You can use this to reference to an inherited property value.
+For example, we could have a base object:

+	base: {
+		four: 4;
+	}

+we could reference the "four" property for this object (inherited from base):

+	instance: base {
+		another-four: this/four;
+	}

-The @extends directive allows you to define a mixin from with an object definition.
+We can use this to define a mixin from with an object definition.
 For example, these are equivalent:

 	obj1: base;